helmutbuhler/jetson_nano_image_milana/readme.md

 udevadm trigger
 ```

-If you want to be able to access UART without sudo, you can also execute this:
+If you want to be able to access UART ports without sudo, you can also execute this:
 ```
 sudo adduser *user* dialout
 sudo chmod 666 /dev/ttyS0